davidcsejtei/express-sequelize-orm/readme.md

-# Boilerplate for NodeJS Express REST API projects using Sequelize ORM
+# Boilerplate for Node.js Express API projects using Sequelize ORM

+A boilerplate project demonstrates how to use Express with SequelizeORM (over PostgreSQL database) in JavaScript.

 ## Boilerplate content
 - my folder structure to keep project source code maintainable